Skip to main content

 API_KEY=your-api-key-here

-The generated code reads the key location (header, query, or cookie) and parameter name from the spec.
-For example, if the spec defines an API key in the X-API-Key header, the server automatically sends:
+The generated code reads the key location (header, query, or cookie) and parameter name from the specification.
+For example, if the specification defines an API key in the X-API-Key header, the server automatically sends:

 X-API-Key: your-api-key-here